Disclosure: We earn from purchases made through us

 Most pressure cookers are good enough to make you pretty delicious meals, but the best pressure cooker will do it quickly, reliably, and in a hassle-free manner.

 We tested ten pressure cookers — six stovetop pressure cookers and four electric multi cookers — to find the ones that are safest and easiest to use.
-After hours of testing over 10 different brands and models of electric and stovetop pressure cookers, the best pressure cooker is the Instant Pot Duo.
-This is because it is suitable for all types of cooking, easy to use and has great support.
+After hours of testing over 10 different brands and models of electric and stovetop pressure cookers, the best pressure cooker is the Instant Pot Pro Pressure Cooker.
+This is because it is suitable for most types of cooking, includes apps with over 700 recipes, easy to use and has great support.

 Instant Pot Duo 7-in-1 Electric Pressure Cooker

 Instant Pot Duo is the best affordable all-in one electric pressure cooker.

 This Instant Pot Duo 7-in-1 Electric Pressure Cooker is a winner when it comes to functionality and affordability.
 It’s the most popular instant pot on the market, and impressed us with its built-in smart programs.
 You can use it to cook food, make yogurt, cook rice, for sautéing, serve as a steamer and as a warmer.

 |Capacity/Size||5.68 Liters / 6-quart|

 |Where to buy||Amazon US, UK | Walmart | Macy’s|